 How to Know When Your Axle Is in Disrepair

-Because axles are essential to your car’s operation, it’s important to keep them working properly. if you see one of the following signs, you can tell that your axle is in disrepair:
+Because axles are essential to your car’s operation, it’s important to keep them working properly.
+If you see one of the following signs, you can tell that your axle is in disrepair:

-• You hear a loud clunk when you put your car into gear.
+- You hear a loud clunk when you put your car into gear.

-• You feel vibrations when you operate your car.
+- You feel vibrations when you operate your car.

-• Your vehicle won’t move forward or backward even though it’s running.
+- Your vehicle won’t move forward or backward even though it’s running.

-What To Look for When Inspecting
+What To Look For When Checking?

 Visual Inspection